dd9jn/rfc4880bis/crypto-refresh.md

 An OpenPGP implementation MUST NOT attempt to map any part of a v6 fingerprint to such a constrained field unless the relevant spec for the constrained environment has explicit guidance for storing a v6 fingerprint that distinguishes it from a v4 fingerprint.
 An implementation interacting with such a constrained field SHOULD directly calculate the v6 fingerprint from public key material and associated metadata instead of relying on the constrained field.

+# IANA Considerations

+This document obsoletes {{RFC4880}}.
+IANA is requested to update all registration information that references {{RFC4880}} to instead reference this RFC.

+## Registry to be Renamed and Updated

+IANA is requested to update the name of the "Pretty Good Privacy (PGP)" registry to the "OpenPGP" registry.
+All further updates specified below are for registries under the OpenPGP registry.

+IANA is requested to rename the "PGP String-to-Key (S2K)" registry to "String-to-Key (S2K) Types" and update its content to {{s2k-types-registry}}.

+IANA is requested to rename the "PGP Packet Types/Tags" registry to "Packet Types/Tags" and update its content to {{packet-types-registry}}.

+IANA is requested to rename the "PGP User Attribute Types" registry to "User Attribute Types" and update its content to {{user-attr-types-registry}}

+IANA is requested to rename the "Image Format Subpacket Types" registry to "Image Attribute Encoding Format" and update its content to {{image-attr-encoding-format-registry}}.

+IANA is requested to rename the "Signature Subpacket Types" registry to "Subpacket Types" and update its content to {{subpacket-types-registry}}.

+IANA is requested to rename the "Key Server Preference Extensions" registry to "Key Server Preference Flags" and update its contents to {{key-server-preference-flags-registry}}.

+IANA is requested to rename the "Reason for Revocation Extensions" registry to "Reason for Revocation Code" and update its contents to {{reason-for-revocation-code-registry}}

+IANA is requested to rename the "Key Flags Extensions" registry to "Key Flags" and update its contents to {{key-flags-registry}}.

+IANA is requested to rename the "Implementation Features" registry to "Features Flags" and update its contents to {{features-flags-registry}}

+## Registries to be Updated {#updated-registries}

+IANA is requested to update the "Public Key Algorithms" registry with the contents of {{pubkey-algo-registry}}.

+IANA is requested to update the "Symmetric Key Algorithms" registry with the contents of {{symkey-algorithms-registry}}.

+IANA is requested to update the "Compression Algorithms" registry with the contents of {{compression-algorithms-registry}}.

+IANA is requested to update the "Hash Algorithms" registry with the contents of {{hash-algorithms-registry}}.

+## Registries to be Removed {#removed-registries}

+IANA is requested to remove the empty "New Packet Versions" registry.

+A tombstone note should be added to the OpenPGP registry with the following content: Those wishing to use the removed "New Packet Versions" registry should instead register new versions of the relevant packets in the "Key and Signature Versions", "Key ID and Fingerprint" and "Encrypted Message Packet Versions" registries.

+## Registries to be Added {#added-registries}

+IANA is requested to add the following registries in the OpenPGP registry:

+- Secret Key Encryption (S2K Usage Octet) containing {{secret-key-protection-registry}}.

+- Signature Types containing {{signature-types-registry}}

+- Signature Notation Data Subpacket Notation Flags containing {{sig-note-data-note-flags-registry}}.

+- Signature Notation Data Subpacket Types containing {{sig-note-data-subpacket-types}}.

+- Key ID and Fingerprint containing {{key-id-fingerprint-registry}}.

+- Image Attribute Version containing {{image-attribute-version-registry}}.

+- Armor Header Line containing {{armor-header-line-registry}}.

+- Armor Header Key containing {{armor-header-key-registry}}.

+- ECC Curve OID and Usage containing {{ecc-oid-usage-registry}}.

+- ECC Curve-specific Wire Formats containing {{ecc-wire-formats-registry}}.

+- Hash Algorithm Identifiers for RSA Signatures use of EMSA-PKCS1-v1_5 Padding containing {{emsa-hash-oids-registry}}.

+- AEAD Algorithms containing {{aead-algorithms-registry}}.

+- Encrypted Message Packet Versions containing {{encrypted-packet-versions-registry}}.

+- Key and Signature Versions containing {{signed-packet-versions-registry}}.

+- Elliptic Curve Point Wire Formats containing {{ec-point-wire-formats-registry}}.

+- Elliptic Curve Scalar Encodings containing {{ec-scalar-wire-formats-registry}}.

+- ECDH KDF and KEK Parameters containing {{ecdh-kdf-kek-parameters-registry}}.

+## Registration content updates

+## Registration Policies

+IANA is requested to set all registries within the OpenPGP registry to use the SPECIFICATION REQUIRED registration policy, see {{Section 4.6 of RFC8126}} with the exception of the registries listed in {{rfc-required-registries}}.
+This policy means that review and approval by a designated expert is required, and that the values and their meanings must be documented in a permanent and readily available public specification, in sufficient detail so that interoperability between independent implementations is possible.

+## Registries that are RFC REQUIRED {#rfc-required-registries}

+The following registries use the RFC REQUIRED registration policy, as described in {{Section 4.7 of RFC8126}}:

+- Packet Type/Tags registry ({{packet-types-registry}})
+- Key and Signature Versions registry ({{signed-packet-versions-registry}})
+- Key ID and Fingerprint registry ({{key-id-fingerprint-registry}})
+- Encrypted Message Packet Versions registry ({{encrypted-packet-versions-registry}})

+## Designated Experts

+The designated experts will determine whether the new code points retain the security properties that are expected by the base implementation and that these new code points do not cause interoperability issues with existing implementations other than not producing or consuming these new code points.
+Code point proposals that fail to meet these criteria could instead be proposed as new work items for the OpenPGP working group or its successor.

+The designated experts should also consider {{meta-considerations-for-expansion}} when reviewing proposed additions to the OpenPGP registries.

+### Key Versions

+When defining a new version of OpenPGP keys, two registries need to be updated with information about the new version: {{signed-packet-versions-registry}} and {{key-id-fingerprint-registry}}.

+### Algorithms

+{{constants}} lists the cryptographic and compression algorithms that OpenPGP uses.
+Adding new algorithms is usually simple, in some cases as little as allocating a codepoint and pointing to a reference.
+But some algorithm registries require some subtle additional details when a new algorithm is introduced.

+#### Elliptic Curve Algorithms

+To register a new elliptic curve for use with OpenPGP, its OID needs to be registered in {{ecc-oid-usage-registry}}, its wire format needs to be documented in {{ecc-wire-formats-registry}}, and if used for ECDH, its KDF and KEK parameters must be populated in {{ecdh-kdf-kek-parameters-registry}}.
+If the wire format(s) used are not already defined in {{ec-point-wire-formats-registry}} or {{ec-scalar-wire-formats-registry}}, they should be defined there as well.

+#### Symmetric-Key Algorithms

+When registering a new symmetric cipher with a block size of 64 or 128 bits and a key size that is a multiple of 64 bits, no new considerations are needed.

+If the new cipher has a different block size, there needs to be additional documentation describing how to use the cipher in CFB mode.

+If the new cipher has an unusual key size, then padding needs to be considered for X25519 and X448 keywrap, which currently needs no padding.

+#### Hash Algorithms

+When registering a new hash algorithm (in {{hash-algorithms-registry}}), if the algorithm is also to be used with RSA signing schemes, it must also have an entry in {{emsa-hash-oids-registry}}.

 --- back